Greater Vancouver Zoo: Controversies

 On April 20, 2009, it was reported that four zebras had died in early March, shortly after two African buffalo were introduced to their enclosure.
 The zoo did not make the incident public at the time.
 A spokesperson for the Vancouver Humane Society stated that the zebras were between 5 and 15 years old, and probably died from exertional myopathy, a muscle disease causing damage to muscle tissues which is caused by physiological changes (often extreme exertion, struggle, or stress).
 The spokesperson also stated that African buffalo are extremely dangerous and although the two species co-exist in the wild, they should not have been placed together in an enclosed space.
-The British Columbia Society for the Prevention of Cruelty to Animals has launched an investigation of the incident, while the Vancouver Humane Society will ask the Canadian Association of Zoos and Aquariums to investigate the incident and review the zoo's accreditation.
+The British Columbia Society for the Prevention of Cruelty to Animals has launched an investigation of the incident, while the Vancouver Humane Society would ask the Canadian Association of Zoos and Aquariums to investigate the incident and review the zoo's accreditation.
 The zoo replaced the dead animals with two new zebras.

-Two giraffes died within a week in November 2011—both three-year-old Amryn and 23-year-old Eleah were found dead inside their barns.
-A 12-year-old giraffe was found dead inside its barn November 4, 2012.
+Two giraffes died within days of each other in November 2011—23-year-old Eleah and her offspring, three-year-old Amryn, were found deceased inside the giraffe barn.
+Just a year later on November 4, 2012, 12-year-old giraffe Jafari, the sire of Amryn, was also found dead inside the barn.

-In August 2022, There were nine adult grey wolves and six cubs at the zoo in Aldergrove, B.C.
-Someone clipped a fence in the Wolf habitat, leading to the wolves escaping, all but one (Tempest) have been accounted for, including one (Chia) which was found dead at the side of 264 Street.
-The missing wolf is still on the loose as of August 17.
-The Zoo has been closed since, but is expected to re-open on Saturday 20 August 2022.
+A 2-year-old girl was injured by one of the zoo's three black bears on August 5, 2019, after she ventured past a guard rail and stuck her arm through the enclosure's fence.
+The child was airlifted to hospital and treated for extensive injuries to her arm, including a fracture and the loss of a fingertip.

+On July 21, 2020, photos of an emaciated moose cow, known as Oakleaf, were posted to social media, prompting backlash from the general public and the Vancouver Humane Society, who called for an investigation into the incident.
+Shortly thereafter it was announced the zoo had euthanised the eight-year-old moose on July 22, 2020, due to her continually deteriorating health.

+According to a report by WorkSafeBC, a keeper was injured by one of the zoo's jaguars during a feeding session on December 13, 2021, wherein the feline bit the zookeeper's hand.